imahasan/HTML-and-CSS-practice/README.md

-# HTML-and-CSS-practice
+# HTML-CSS-JS practice
-Some of my HTML and CSS practice repos are here.
+Some of my HTML, CSS and JS practice repos are here.

-This basic practice of HTML, CSS and JS.
+This repo contains my basic practice of HTML, CSS and JS.
 Some of the layouts are replica of other famous templates.